drdaemos/xc5-docs/en/how-to_articles/how_to_add_piwik_tracking_code_to_the_store_pages.md

 Note how the code is added before the </head> tag.

-For more info, see https://developer.piwik.org/guides/tracking-javascript-guide
+For more info on Piwik tracking code, see https://developer.piwik.org/guides/tracking-javascript-guide

 **Important:** Like any integration requiring you to add a tracking code snippet to your X-Cart store pages, Piwik can be added to your store site using Google Tag Manager.
 For information on using Google Tag Manager with X-Cart, see the section {% link "How to add Google Tag Manager code snippets to the store pages" ref_eHPw9R4e %} of this manual.